Now here’s a question that used to cause a lot of conflict between marketing and sales teams.

 What is a quality lead?

 Good quality leads are identified through a process of careful and deliberate segmentation.
 This means that you need to establish the framework for who your ideal buyer persona is and target your advertising towards individuals who meet that criteria.
-From that point on, you sift through the incoming leads to ensure that the individuals you are prospecting have the willingness and ability to make a purchase from you.
+From that point on, you sift through the incoming leads to ensure that the individuals you are prospecting have the willingness and ability to sign up for your software.

-For example, Klood offers a inbound ROI calculator for visitors who want to see how much inbound marketing will impact their bottom line.
-The fact that a visitor has used this tool tells us that they are a lead at the decision stage of the sales funnel and are interested in using the inbound approach which enables us to approach them in the most helpful and effective way.
+For example, Klood offers an inbound ROI calculator for visitors who want to see how much inbound marketing will impact their bottom line.
+The fact that a visitor has used this tool tells us that they are a lead at the decision stage of the sales funnel and are interested in using the inbound approach, enabling us to approach them in the most helpful and effective way.